Primrose Day: Commemoration

-Nonetheless, the first celebration of Primrose Day in 1882 was encouraged by the civil servant Sir George Birdwood, who wrote a letter to The Times noting an increase in sales of primroses before the anniversary, and he also proposed primrose decorations at St Stephen's Club.
+The first celebration of Primrose Day in 1882 was encouraged by the civil servant Sir George Birdwood, who wrote a letter to The Times noting an increase in sales of primroses before the anniversary, and he also proposed primrose decorations at St Stephen's Club.
 The success of the event in 1883 led to the creation of the Primrose League.

 An 1885 painting by the Newlyn School artist Frank Bramley, now held by the Tate Gallery, depicts a young girl who has been gathering primroses on Primrose Day, sitting near an engraved portrait of Disraeli.
 Another Newlyn artist, Ralph Todd, painted a similar scene, now at Penlee House.

-In 1916 Pathé News recorded commemorative events, with a wreath laid at Disraeli's statue outside Westminster Palace.
+In 1916, Pathé News recorded commemorative events, with a wreath laid at Disraeli's statue outside Westminster Palace.
 Pathé recorded similar events through the 1920s, including Austen Chamberlain in 1921, Sir William Joynson-Hicks in 1923, and Diana Churchill in 1928.